 “What do you mean?”

 I didn’t have an answer.
-“Mud on his boots and sap on his hands?”
+“Mud on his boots and sap on his pants?”

+Melody rolled her eyes.
 “Wow, that’s so funny.
-Anyway, I mean, everything was so damn specific.
+Anyway, everything you just said was so damn specific.
 You knew how long he was married, how he wanted kids, his faith, his belief in the supernatural, what happened tonight, how he wasn’t really a murderer even though he practically told me he was, I mean, you knew everything.
-How the hell would you know any of this unless-”
+How the hell would you know any of this unless…?”
+Her voice trailed and she stammered.
+“Unless, unless, unless…”

 “Unless what?”